zac7777/Entropy/Entropy/Sets/Miscellaneous/Snacks.md

 Weight: 0.5kg
 ##### Moves

-*Eat:* 1 AP, recover 2 HP and 5 EP
+*Eat:* 1 AP, recover 2 HP and 5 EP, this consumes the apple

 ---

-*Throw:* 2 AP, 20m, 1 bludgeoning damage
+*Throw:* 2 AP, 20m, 1 bludgeoning damage, this unequips this item

 Accuracy: +40
 Critical: +2